-Canning and food storage means I can make meals, like this quick beef stew, in half an hour that should take all day.
+Canning and a deep pantry means I can make meals, like this quick food storage beef stew, in half an hour that should take all day.

 One of the best things about having home-preserved food storage is that I can often make a meal with almost no notice, including dishes that typically take hours.
 And that is without access to an electric pressure cooker (although they’re useful if you have one) or a microwave.